eolesinski/poliscipy/docs/index.md

 # **Welcome to PoliSciPy's Documentation**

-This is a *bare-minimum* template to create a Jekyll site that uses the [Just the Docs] theme.
-You can easily set the created site to be published on [GitHub Pages] – the [README] file explains how to do that, along with other details.
+PoliSciPy is a Python package for creating customizable electoral college maps of the United States, making it easy to visualize and analyze electoral data.
+{: .fs-5 .fw-300 }

-[Get started now](#getting-started){: .btn .btn-blue .fs-5 .mb-4 .mb-md-0 .mr-2 }
+[Get started now](https://eolesinski.github.io/poliscipy/quickstart.html){: .btn .btn-blue .fs-4 .mb-4 .mb-md-0 .mr-2 }
-[View on GitHub](#getting-started){: .btn .fs-5 .mb-4 .mb-md-0 .mr-2 }
+[View on GitHub](https://github.com/eolesinski/poliscipy){: .btn .fs-4 .mb-4 .mb-md-0 .mr-2 }

+---

-If [Jekyll] is installed on your computer, you can also build and preview the created site *locally*.
-This lets you test changes before committing them, and avoids waiting for GitHub Pages.[^1] And you will be able to deploy your local build to a different platform than GitHub Pages.
+If Jekyll is installed on your computer, you can also build and preview the created site locally.
+This lets you test changes before committing them, and avoids waiting for GitHub Pages.1 And you will be able to deploy your local build to a different platform than GitHub Pages.

 PoliSciPy is great for:

 - Creating customized, high-quality electoral college maps of the United States
 - Conducting political data analysis and tracking changes in voting history and patterns

-Other than that, you're free to customize sites that you create with this template, however you like.
-You can easily change the versions of `just-the-docs` and Jekyll it uses, as well as adding further plugins.
+Other than that, you’re free to customize sites that you create with this template, however you like.
+You can easily change the versions of just-the-docs and Jekyll it uses, as well as adding further plugins.

 <div align="center">
     <img src="assets/election_2024.png" alt="Electoral College Map" width="974">